Swing Time (film): Home media

-Since 2005, a digitally restored version of Swing Time is available separately (in Region 1) and as part of The Astaire & Rogers Collection, Vol.1 from Warner Home Video.
+In 2005, a digitally restored version of Swing Time was released, available both separately (in Region 1) and as part of The Astaire & Rogers Collection, Vol.1 from Warner Home Video.
 These releases feature a commentary by John Mueller, author of Astaire Dancing – The Musical Films.

-On June 11, 2019, The Criterion Collection released this movie in the United States in the Blu-ray and DVD formats.
+On June 11, 2019, The Criterion Collection released the movie in the United States on Blu-ray and DVD formats.